International Rankings

 Results of the current ranking

-Seven University of Freiburg researchers are among the ‘Highly Cited Researchers’ for 2024.
+Nine University of Freiburg researchers are among the ‘Highly Cited Researchers’ for 2025.
 A survey by Clarivate Analytics reveals that they are among the most frequently cited authors worldwide in their fields of research over the past decade.

 Methodology